axelpale/categorical-distribution-js/README.md

 The development of categorical-distribution.js started in 2013 as a part of experimental Objectron module and separated to its own module in early 2014.
 Objectron module is related to such concepts as n-gram, bayesian networks and Markov models especially from a point of view of intelligent user interfaces.

 ## TODO

 - maxSize to memorySize
+- memorySize to Infinity.
+What about zero?
 - in docs, write out the distribution instead of referring to d.learn
+- d.print()
 - test subset and others with duplicate categories
 - test empty parameters
 - reorder methods